 I have a future novel idea I’ve wanted to tackle for years but have avoided for a couple of reasons.
 I haven’t felt mature enough as a writer to try it yet.
 For one, it covers a good chunk of time.
 For another, it’s a level four-book — one with a specific setting, event, and characters who are the story’s major players.
 Just thinking about it makes me a bit nervous, but wow, it will be really satisfying to take on someday.

 Recently I’ve added one more level that falls to the left of number one — history ultra light — moving the range from 0-5.
 This is the sort of book my new novel, Miraculous, is shaping up to be.
 Not only is there no specific historical event or people, it’s not anchored in a specific time and place.
 It’s in the past and deals with events that could have only taken place in a different era.
-Its set in the midwest, perhaps in the mid 1800s (though neither are ever stated in the story).
+Its set in the midwest (though this is never stated), in the late 1800s.
 That’s as specific as I get.
 Though I want to give the sense the story could have happened anywhere during a broad swath of time, I still had quite a bit of research to do, not about the setting but medicine shows and and cure-alls and charlatans.

 I’m curious!
 For those of you who read or write historical fiction, have you ever thought about the genre in these ways?